-With your permission, a registry representative will contact the healthcare provider caring for you during your pregnancy, the healthcare provider who is treating your condition (if different than your regular obstetrician), and your baby’s healthcare provider.
-They will collect information about your general health during pregnancy and your baby’s health.
+With your permission, a registry representative will contact the healthcare provider caring for you during your pregnancy, the healthcare provider who is treating your uterine fibroids (if different than your regular obstetrician), and your baby’s healthcare provider.
+They will collect information about your general health, your pregnancy, and your baby’s health.
 Following your enrollment, a registry representative will:

 The contact you and your healthcare providers will receive is summarized in the diagram below.

-If you participate in the registry, you will not need to:
+If you participate in the registry, you will not:

 After you enroll in the registry, we will send you a welcome message by email.
 With your consent, we will also send you occasional emails and text messages to remind you about upcoming telephone interviews.
 You can choose to stop receiving these communications at any time.
 This will not affect your participation in the study.